Top

 • All sources of income and assets of each parent;

-• Earning ability of each parent including educational background, training, employment skills, work experience, custodial responsibility for children including the cost of providing child care and the length and time and cost of each parent to obtain training or experience for appropriate employment;
+• Earning ability of each parent, including educational background, training, employment skills, work experience, custodial responsibility for children, including the cost of providing childcare and the length and time and cost of each parent to obtain training or experience for appropriate employment;

 • The needs and capacity of the child for education, including higher education;